 There are a lot of violations that can increase the cost of car insurance but the last thing you will want on your driving record will be a DUI conviction.
-Besides the court cost fines and penalties you will be required to carry a sr22 insurance policy for up to 3 years.
+Besides the court cost fines DUI and SR22 insurance premiums are expensive and you will be required to carry a sr22 insurance policy for up to 3 years.
 Because it’s a danger to you and other driver’s drinking and driving is a major violation.
 There’s no doubt it will effect the cost of your insurance premiums.
 In many cases your insurance carrier may not want to insure you at all.
 Unfortunately no insurance company offers forgiveness for this type of violation.

 Going on up.